Casino Español de Manila: Post-War period

 In 1951, Casino Español de Manila was rebuilt on its original site through the help of Ignacio Planas.
 Parts of the property were sold and the new structure was built facing San Luis Street (now Kalaw Avenue).
-The new clubhouse was designed by Architect José María Zaragoza using the prevalent post-World War II “Filipino-California-Spanish style”.
+The new clubhouse was designed by the architect José María Zaragoza using the prevalent post-World War II “Filipino-California-Spanish style”.
 The structure has arched verandas surrounding an inner courtyard.

 The new clubhouse was inaugurated on November 3, 1951, with President Elpidio Quirino and Vice-president Fernando López in attendance.
 In 1962, it played host to the Infante Juan Carlos of Spain (later King Juan Carlos I) and Princess Sofía of Greece and Denmark (later Queen Sofía).
 Queen Sofía visited the club once again in 2000 during an official visit to the Philippines.

 The Present

 While the Casino Español traditionally services its members, guests and visitors have been welcomed to its compound.
 The 50-seat Comedor Cervantes serves a traditional range of Spanish, Filipino and international cuisine.
-Huge antique decorative plates adorn the high walls, individually crafted and hand-painted bearing the coat-of-arms of each of the provincial districts of Spain.
+Huge antique plates decorate the high walls, individually crafted and hand-painted bearing the coat-of-arms of each of the provincial districts of Spain.
 The adjoining Bar el Quixote is a well-stocked chamber of select Spanish wines and other spirits.
 At the back, it has a fronton that is used for jai alai and pelota games.
 Beside the Casino is the space formerly occupied by the Instituto Cervantes de Manila where Spanish classes were held, that promoted the Spanish heritage of the Philippines.

-The club holds its open-air festivities in its quadrangle, the Patio de Orquidias, where annual events are celebrated, such as the "El Día de Reyes", commemorating the feast of the Magi; and the "Dia de Santiago" that commemorates the feast of Saint James the Apostle, the patron saint of Spain.
-A central architectural feature of the edifice is a cloister, lined with the club's ballroom, the Salon de Rizal; and function rooms such as the Salon El Cid for large group events, the Salon de Alegre for the "caballeros", and the elaborate Salon de Señoras lounge for ladies.
-Towards the club's Fronton where games of Jai alai and pelota are held, is the austere Biblioteca Academia de la Lengua Española, a library housing a choice collection of artifacts and journals about Spain.
+The club holds its open-air festivities in its quadrangle, the Patio de Orquídeas, where annual events are celebrated, such as the "El Día de Los Tres Reyes Magos", commemorating the feast of the Magi; and the "Día de Santiago" that commemorates the feast of Saint James the Apostle, the patron saint of Spain.
+A central architectural feature of the edifice is a cloister, lined with the club's ballroom, the Salón de Rizal; and function rooms such as the Salón El Cid for large group events, the Salón de Alegre for the "caballeros", and the elaborate Salón de Señoras lounge for ladies.
+Towards the club's Fronton where games of Jai alai and pelota are held, is the Biblioteca Academia de la Lengua Española, a library housing a collection of artefacts and journals about Spain.
 In 1993, the National Historical Commission of the Philippines erected a marker at the entrance of the Casino, declaring its premises as a Level-II heritage structure.

-The Club Presidents

-A chronological listing of the club's presidents and their terms:

-Platos Especiales

-The everyday allure of the Casino Español is the Comedor de Cervantes, a well-appointed dining room serving its community with some of the closest to authentic Iberian cuisine in Manila.